monymon/dataset-facadeglass-yolov7/README.md

-To perform the **inference**, exit the "dark" subfolder and return to the darknet folder, use:
+To perform the **inference**, exit the "darkbuild" subfolder and return to the darknet folder, use:

 <!DOCTYPE html>
 <html lang="pt-br">